 Having had my eye on the course for a long time, I decided to take the plunge to join the September 2021 cohort.
-The Mini MBA costs £1,450 + VAT, so I shut my eyes and looked away as I pressed the button to pay up!
+The Mini MBA costs £1,450 + VAT (2023 update: now costs £1,895 – which I still deem to be good value for money), so I shut my eyes and looked away as I pressed the button to pay up!

 - I wanted to investigate diagnosis, strategy and tactics in more detail.
 Whilst I consider myself a capable marketer, I didn’t want to miss some of the fundamentals before going more advanced.

 - The Brand Management course is positioned as the more specialised and advanced of the two.
 I also had a sneaking suspicion the Brand Management target audience was folk at larger brands than the three-person company I run.

 There’s a helpful video on the Mini MBA homepage. however, that gives you the choice between the two.
 Recommended viewing!
 (2023 update: I’ve since completed the Mini MBA in Brand Management, too, with my review found here)

 And then… well… I forgot!
 And this will be my main criticism of the course.